 “Furikake (ふりかけ)” Rice Seasoning

-On the other hand, speaking of the tasty food for steamed plain rice, “Furikake (ふりかけ)” is the quintessential Japanese food for the rice.
+On the other hand, as for the tasty food for steamed plain rice, “Furikake (ふりかけ)” is the quintessential Japanese food for the rice.
 It consists of various kinds of flakes made mainly from meat, fish, eggs and seaweed, and is usually used for seasoning steamed plain rice.
 How to use it?
 It is really simple: put hot plain white rice into a rice bowl, then sprinkle Furikake rice seasoning over it.

 It is said that the origin of Furikake dates back to the Japan’s Kamakura Period (Kamakura : 1185 to 1333).
 The Japanese people at that time ate plain rice along with dried bonito shavings or dried salted bits of fish meat like sea bream, salmon and shark.